Fayetteville Policies and Procedures 310.2

 Under Ark Code Ann. §6-60-1202(4), a gift means a gift of money or property.

 All units and their departments, divisions, and offices of the University must report all foreign gifts received from or contracts entered into with a foreign source.
-The definition of a foreign source is contained Appendix A to this policy, Internal Reporting Procedures.

-The Office of Financial Affairs will initiate the internal reporting process each year by sending a notice to each Vice Chancellor and Dean responsible for each unit.
-The Office of Financial Affairs will compile and submit the required reports of all applicable foreign source gifts and contracts to ED and DF&A by the required deadlines.
+Once the reports have been finalized OSP will submit the required reports of all applicable foreign source gifts and contracts to ED and DF&A by the required deadlines.

+OSP compiles grant information entirely from the university’s financial system.
+Departments, divisions, and offices responsible for ensuring the completeness and accuracy of the data used in reporting to ED and DF&A. Similarly, OSP compiles gift expenditure information entirely from the university’s financial system; however, gift total amounts are received directly by OSP through direct contact with Gift Services.
 Responsibility for the completeness and accuracy of the data submitted to the Office of Financial Affairs and used in reporting to ED and DF&A, resides with each unit and its departments, divisions, and offices submitting data and is not the responsibility of the Office of Financial Affairs.

-2. Valuation and Aggregation
+5. Valuation and Aggregation

-Gifts or contracts valued at $250,000 or more in the aggregate within a calendar year are required to be reported to ED and DF&A. The reporting threshold considers the value of gifts or contracts either alone or combined with other gifts or contracts to the University from the same foreign source within the calendar year.
+Gifts or contracts valued at $250,000 or more in total within a calendar year are required to be reported to ED and DF&A. The reporting threshold considers the value of gifts or contracts either alone or combined with other gifts or contracts to the University from the same foreign source within the calendar year.

-The reported data from departments, divisions, and offices will be aggregated and measured against the reporting threshold by the Office of Financial Affairs.
+The reported data from departments, divisions, and offices will be totaled and measured against the reporting threshold by OSP.
 Each unit and its departments, divisions, and offices must report all foreign gifts received from or contracts entered into with a foreign source regardless of dollar amount to ensure proper aggregation into university-wide totals.

 The value of a contract is determined at the time of execution.
 The value of a gift is determined upon receipt.
-The reportable amount of a gift is the amount actually received.
+The reportable amount of a gift is the amount received.

-3. Duty of Due Diligence
+6. Duty of Due Diligence

-Each unit and its department, division, or office is responsible for ensuring that the disclosure of foreign gifts and contracts to the Office of Financial Affairs is complete and accurate.
-Accordingly, employees preparing reports are expected to use reasonable due diligence in preparing reports.
-Reasonable due diligence requires a good faith effort in determining foreign source information is complete and accurate and is properly valuing a gift or contract.
+Each unit and its department, division, or office is responsible for ensuring that the disclosure of foreign gifts and contracts OSP is complete and accurate.
+Accordingly, employees reviewing reports compiled by OSP are expected to use reasonable due diligence in reviewing the reports and providing any supplemental information necessary.
+Reasonable due diligence requires a good faith effort in determining if foreign source information is complete and accurate and is properly valuing a gift or contract.

-4. Timing of Federal and State Report Submission
+7. Timing of Federal and State Report Submission

 The university must report to ED semi-annually each January and July based on a calendar year period.
-If the reporting threshold for a particular foreign source is met for the reporting period and cumulatively for the calendar year, the Office of Financial Affairs will submit a report to ED by January 31st and July 31st of each year.
-Similarly, if the reporting threshold is met for the fiscal year, the Office of Financial Affairs will submit a report to DF&A by July 31st of each year.
+If the reporting threshold for a particular foreign source is met for the reporting period and cumulatively for the calendar year, OSP will submit a report to ED by January 31st and July 31st of each year.
+Similarly, if the reporting threshold is met for the fiscal year, OSP will submit a report to DF&A by July 31st of each year.

-3. COMPLIANCE AND DUTY TO DISCLOSE
+2. COMPLIANCE AND DUTY TO DISCLOSE

-In the event an additional foreign gift or contract required to be disclosed under this policy has not been previously reported and is subsequently discovered, the unit must immediately notify the Office of Financial Affairs and properly disclose the gift or contract.
-The Office of Financial Affairs shall immediately disclose and submit the transaction that was not previously reported to the appropriate agencies.
+In the event an additional foreign gift or contract required to be disclosed under this policy has not been previously reported and is subsequently discovered, the unit must immediately notify OSP and properly disclose the gift or contract.
+OSP shall immediately disclose and submit the transaction that was not previously reported to the appropriate agencies.

-4. QUESTIONS REGARDING POLICY IMPLEMENTATION
+3. QUESTIONS REGARDING POLICY IMPLEMENTATION

-Questions regarding this policy should be directed to the Office of Financial Affairs, which shall consult with the University’s Office of Research Compliance and the Office of the General Counsel as necessary.
+Questions regarding this policy should be directed to OSP, which shall consult with the University’s Office of Research Integrity and Compliance and the Office of the General Counsel as necessary.

 July 24, 2023